Perimenopause: Practical Tips to Ease Symptoms and Feel More Like Yourself

 Once you hit puberty, estrogen and progesterone (and testosterone, to a lesser extent) naturally rise and fall to support your development, menstruation, reproduction, childbirth, and even breastfeeding.

-Although declining progesterone can affect moods, sleep, and libido to a certain extent, estrogen is the main culprit beneath most perimenopause symptoms.
+Although declining progesterone can affect moods, sleep, and libido to a certain extent, estrogen is the main culprit behind most perimenopause symptoms.
 While primarily known for supporting the female reproductive system, estrogen also passes through almost every organ, muscle, bone, and body tissue.

 Why Do Perimenopause Symptoms Come and Go?